13 Top-Rated Campgrounds near Sacramento, CA

 In the Central California city of Napa, an hour drive from Sacramento, Skyline Wilderness Park is a popular place to park an RV.
-Featuring nearly 40 sites with full and partial hookups available, Skyline Wilderness Park also offers activities like disc golf, mountain biking, and hiking on over 25 miles of trails.
+It has nearly 40 sites with full and partial hookups available.
+Skyline Wilderness Park also offers activities like disc golf, mountain biking, and hiking on over 25 miles of trails.

-Tent camping is also available at Skyline Wilderness Park, and all overnight users have access to shower facilities and flushing toilets.
+Tent camping is also available at Skyline Wilderness Park.
+All overnight users have access to shower facilities and flushing toilets.

 Address: 2201 Imola Ave, Napa, California